 If possible, bring outdoor pets inside.
 If they are outside, make sure to provide plenty of water and replace it frequently.

-Additional information from the Division of Public Health:
+Additional information from the Delaware Division of Public Health:

 Tips to prevent heat illness:

 - Do not leave people or pets alone in a parked car, even for a minute.
-Call 911 if you see anyone (a child, or adult with access and functional needs) who is unable to open a door or window and is left unattended in a vehicle.
+Call 911 if you see anyone (a child, or an adult with disabilities) who is unable to open a door or window and is left unattended in a vehicle.
 Keep your car locked when you’re not in it so children don’t get in on their own.
 If you see a pet left in a car, even with air-conditioning running, call 911 or Delaware Animal Services at 302-255-4646.

 - Also remember that any equipment left in a car can quickly become hot to the touch, especially metal pieces in child car seats, seatbelt handles, and wheelchairs.
 Check the temperature of these items prior to use to avoid potential burns.